learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ![png](index_files/index_3_1.png)

-Lets take two sample from this population and comment of the difference between their and means and standard deviations.
+Now take two samples from this population and comment of the difference between their and means and standard deviations.
 How would you ensure the independance between elements of these samples?

 ```python